Sing to the Dawn (2008 film): Comparison to the book

+Release

+The English-language version of the film was released on 30 October 2008 in Singapore, followed by Korea, Malaysia and Russia.
+The film was screened at Pusan International Film Festival in South Korea and in Santa Monica.

+Sing to the Dawn was not immediately released in Indonesia because IFW wanted to introduce the film to an international audience first.

+Meraih Mimpi (Dream On) was released in Indonesia on 16 September 2009 by Kalyana Shira Films.

 Reception

 According to Jakarta Globe, Dream On was filled with exciting adventures and was well-suited for young children.

-In the premiere of Sing to the Dawn at Jurong Bird Park, Singapore, Minfong Ho found the movie to be very different from the book and that they are not to be compared with each other.
+In the premiere of Sing to the Dawn at Jurong Bird Park, Singapore, Ho found the movie to be very different from the book and that they are not to be compared with each other.
 According to Ho, the film successfully demonstrated the character and spirit of Dawan.
 Ho said that if she were to rate the film, she would give it 11 out of 10.